chinapedia/wikipedia.abstract.en/Page/Military_engineering_vehicle.md

 Civilian and militarized heavy equipment

-Flickr_-_Israel_Defense_Forces_-_D9s_Hold_Drill_Near_Gaza_Border_(1).jpgR armored bulldozers carry out earthworks.
+R armored bulldozers carry out earthworks.
 Their heavy armor is developed and manufactured in Israel jointly by the Israel Defense Forces and Israeli defense industries.]]
 Military engineering can employ a wide variety of heavy equipment in the same or similar ways to how this equipment is used outside the military.
 Bulldozers, cranes, graders, excavators, dump trucks, loaders, and backhoes all see extensive use by military engineers.

 Military engineers may also use civilian heavy equipment which was modified for military applications.
 Typically, this involves adding armour for protection from battlefield hazards such as artillery, unexploded ordnance, mines, and small arms fire.
 Often this protection is provided by armour plates and steel jackets.
 Some examples of armoured civilian heavy equipment are the IDF Caterpillar D9, American D7 TPK, Canadian D6 armoured bulldozer, cranes, graders, excavators, and M35 2-1/2 ton cargo truck.